Provost

 The Academic Committee is comprised of the following:

-• Chair: Vice Provost of Undergraduate Affairs (ex-offico)
+• Chair, Vice Provost of Academic Affairs

-• Faculty Senate Chair of Academic Affairs
+• Chair of Faculty Senate Academic Affairs

-• Associate Dean of the Graduate College
+• Dean of the Graduate College or designee

-• Vice Provost of International Affairs (as needed)
+• Vice Provost of Undergraduate Affairs

 AC Membership Roster